ElectricalRay/2024-2025_IB_PP_Proj/README.md

 You can choose to build the app with Expo's EAS for cloud based development, or local development.

 Here is a demo video of my application: https://drive.google.com/file/d/1PEh-k1scpP6Y_KMfe1cJ78j1pG7fhgHz/view?usp=sharing

+# Non Development Way
+You can also just install the apk file in the latest release on ur phone to try the app.